pimbrouwers/Falco/README.md

 ## Model Binding

 Binding at IO boundaries is messy, error-prone and often verbose.
 Reflection-based abstractions tend to work well for simple use cases, but quickly become very complicated as the expected complexity of the input rises.
 This is especially true for an algebraic type system like F#'s.
 As such, it is often advisable to take back control of this process from the runtime.
+An added bonus of doing this is that it all but eliminates the need for `[<CLIMutable>]` attributes.

 We can make this simpler by creating a succinct API to obtain typed values from `IFormCollection` and `IQueryCollection`.